JordanJWSmith/ImageFolder-relabel/README.md

 1. Cycle through images using your arrow keys or by clicking the 'next' button, or scroll through image names and click on the desired entry
 2. Reassign image labels by pressing the corresponding number key or by clicking the desired radio button.
-3. Click `Refactor` to relabel the images
+3. Click `Relabel` to relabel the images

 ## Next Steps